 Stallholders must be setting up by 9 am.
 If the stallholder is late or unable to trade, they should notify the Sunday Market staff by 8 am via mobile phone 0403 604 119.

 You are not to pack up until the set closing time (either 4 pm or 5 pm depending on the time of the year).

 Traders who consistently breach these conditions will have their permit revoked.

 Late set-up and early pack-up creates a hazard for customers and is disruptive for other traders.

 Sites will be allocated by the Market staff based on availability, appearance and product distribution.
-Trading permits are sent after invoices are paid.
+Trading permits are sent on Thursdays after invoices are paid.

 Your permit will specify your site number.
 Site numbers are line marked on the pavement.

 Also make sure dogs at the market are on leads especially during set up/pack down for their safety

 Public liability insurance only is included in the stall fees.

 Product liability policy with a minimum of $10 million cover, in the stallholders name, is required if the stallholder offers for sale any of the products listed below.